kobyoutama/Finance-Tracking-System/README.md

 <p>Constraints:
 <p>&nbsp;&nbsp;&nbsp;&nbsp;Practical inexperience will cause a problem when trying to utilize API and SMS using python.</p></p>

-# Phase 1: Internal Structure
+# Phase 1: Internal Structure - Completed 3/24/22

 <p>
 The FTS system will first use a python structure to process data into an existing CSV file.
 This will be done by a class that